GDAL_CALC(1) GDAL GDAL_CALC(1)

 EXAMPLES

-Average of two layers:
+Example 1: Average of two files

 gdal_calc -A input1.tif -B input2.tif --outfile=result.tif --calc="(A+B)/2"

-conversion of one of the operands before the division operation.
+operands to a floating point type before the division operation.

 gdal_calc -A input.tif -B input2.tif --outfile=result.tif --calc="(A.astype(numpy.float64) + B) / 2"